Emily Blunt, a rather ineffectual character as protagonist

 Blunt’s presence is countered by Benicio del Toro which means Blunt is not on the screen all of the time, but when she does she is meant to be our eyes and ears and conscience.

-Personal reservation aside, Sicario (Mexican for hitman) is a first class political thriller full or surprises and plausible skulduggery.
+Personal reservation aside, Sicario (Mexican for hitman) is a first class political thriller full or surprises and plausible politically driven skulduggery.
 It should be seen with a friend so you can discuss all its implications afterwards.
-You will hate this film if you believe the USA to be an exceptional nation, as it believes itself to be, free to spurn international law, correct to refuse its war criminals stand trial at the Hague, and free to arm and to fund insurgents and terrorists for the purpose of destabilising or overthrowing socialist democracies.
+You will hate this film if you believe the USA to be an exceptional nation, as it believes itself to be, ready to spurn international law, correct to refuse its war criminals stand trial at the Hague, and free to arm and to fund insurgents and terrorists for the purpose of destabilising or overthrowing socialist democracies.

 A large portion of the movie is shot around the obscene fence built by the USA to keep Mexicans from getting in along its southern border, a courageous location to park a honey wagon any day.
-It’s patrolled by fat, rifle toting red necks who want to keep America pure.
+The wall is patrolled by fat, rifle toting red necks who want to keep America pure.
 Fascinating to see the nation that demanded Gorbachev knock down the Berlin wall, now building a steel wall of its own to keep out impoverished people whose country they destabilised when it seemed to be an economic threat.
 (Actually, Gorbachev proposed it first but got stiffed on the deal by Reagan and NATO.)

 The music (hear it foot of the essay) is less music and more atmospheric, a thumping heartbeat ripped apart by a distorted thunder machine, or the deepest growl from a brace of double bass.
 The effect is menacing.
 When you hear it you know Death is stalking you.
 Three cheers for composer Jóhan Jóhannsson; always a delight when so many disparate talents come together yet create an harmonious whole.